cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 - Next the output tokens are processed one at a time often at 10 or more milliseconds per token, 100x or more times slower than their input tokens, even though the actual math and weights that process them are identical to input.

-<strong>tldr:</strong> Predicted Outputs uses a prediction about the contents of the model's output to allow
+<strong>tldr:</strong> Predicted Outputs uses a prediction about the contents of the model's output to aid in the
-output tokens to be processed in parallel.
-When the predictions are even partially correct it can dramatically reduce the latency of llm generations.

-How it works:
+generation of outputs tokens.
+When predictions match, output tokens can be processed in parallel, effectively as if they were input tokens.
+This speedup is achieved with <strong>NO reduction in accuracy</strong>, the output of the llm is identical.

 * The user provides a prediction for the output of their llm request.
 This can be many things, but an easy example to understand is the case of code modification, in which case you would provide the original code as the prediction.